-Back in our car we made our way east, towards Izamal.
-The first bit outside Merida we drove on the dual carriage but we left the main road at Hoctun and drove through many little villages.
+Izamal, the yellow city should be on any traveller’s itinerary staying in or around Merida or further afield on the Yucatan peninsular.
+It can easily be reached by car on the dual carriage way.
+However, we left the main road at Hoctun to drive through many little villages and take in the scenery.
 One of the villages, Kimbila, is famous for its traditional embroidery.
 There were plenty of shops with huipiles (traditional dresses) in the shop windows but they did not look very attractive to me.
 I had already bought a few huipiles for myself and decided that I preferred to buy them off a street or market stall, rather than a formal shop.

 We parked our car on the side of the main road shortly before we got to the town centre.
 We walked the last few blocks into Izamal.
 When we reached the plaza, we realised that there must have been a fiesta later on that day.
 There were food stalls, carousels and other fairground rides, plus the colourful bunting we had seen as part of celebrations in Valladolid, hung over the main plaza.
 The stalls and rides were all still closed but we could see some of the owners relaxing on the benches or chairs next to them.

-We walked on to the most dominant building of Izamal, the convent de San Antonio de Padua.
+We walked on to the most dominant building and one of the most famous sights of Izamal, the convent de San Antonio de Padua.
 The Mayan temple on which the convent was built was destroyed when the Spaniards conquered Izamal.
 The convent’s buildings were built with stone from a major Mayan temple that once stood on its site.
 Even nowadays if you look closely enough you can spot stone’s under the arcades with a maze like design.
 When we walked up the steps to the middle of the entrance of the convent, we could see the beautiful arches that surround the monastery on three sides.

 Inside the grounds we found a large grass area and on the opposite side of the main entrance a church and other smaller buildings belonging to the convent.
 The church unfortunately was closed when we visited due to renovations.
 We did have a look into the little courtyard behind though, where we found an interesting sundial to one side of the roof.
 Back outside in the large courtyard we saw some nuns in their black tunic and veils walking by.